 As a sports nutritionist and author of a book on racing weight, I encourage athletes to focus on improving the quality of their diet more than they do on reducing the quantity of food they eat in their efforts to get leaner.
 But I recognize that some athletes may need to consciously eat less.
 And I recently discovered that I’m one of them.

 Two weeks before I ran the L.A.
-Marathon in March I was still five pounds above my ideal racing weight.
+Marathon in a few years ago I was still five pounds above my ideal racing weight.
 Desperate to lose those five pounds, and unable to improve the quality of my diet much more than I already had, I decided to try eating less.
 The reduction was modest, since I knew that a drastic decrease in the number of calories I consumed would ruin my training.
 I achieved this slight reduction by eliminating all snacking between meals.
 Although my usual snacks—nuts, fruit—were perfectly healthy, so was everything else I ate, and by cutting them out I was able to eliminate about 250 calories from my daily intake.

 I must confess that I was all but certain I would go mad with unsatisfied hunger during those two weeks, but to my considerable surprise I did not.
 Before the change in my diet I ate a snack whenever I felt certain queues emanating from my stomach.
 During those two weeks I simply ignored those queues, assuming they would become increasingly intense.
 My assumption was wrong.
 Thus, I could only conclude that those queues were not true hunger but something close to the hedonic appetite that the subjects of the Italian study experienced when tempted with their favorite foods.

-Are you being held back from attaining your ideal racing weight by the sort of chronic, slight overeating I recently discovered in myself?
+Are you being held back from attaining your ideal racing weight by the sort of chronic, slight overeating I discovered in myself?
 Maybe, maybe not.
 If you think it’s possible, try an experiment like the one I tried.
 First, ensure that there’s little room left for improvement in the quality of your diet.
 Then make a modest reduction in the amount of food you eat each day, particularly by tuning in to your appetite and not eating when you’re not truly hungry and not eating more than you’re truly hungry for.
 You never know where this little test might lead you.

 About The Author: